letourneaualex/xps17-9700_Ubuntu2010/README.md

 4k screen

 Install:
-Ubuntu 20.10 single-boot - I thought 20.10 was a better option due the the newer kernel looking at issues other people had LVM with encryption
+Ubuntu 20.10 single-boot- kernel 5.8.0-38-generic - I thought 20.10 was a better option due the the newer kernel looking at issues other people had
+LVM with encryption

 Results: